 Food waste collections have been trialled in parts of the County and there are increasing numbers of councils implementing them across the UK.

 They tend to use small, dedicated collection vehicles and the carbon benefits from separating and effectively managing the food waste far outweigh the carbon emissions of the collection fleet.
-An image of the collection trial in North West Leicestershire is shown in Figure 5.
+An image of the collection trial in North West Leicestershire is shown in Figure 4.
 More separation of waste for recycling can mean additional mileage to operate the collection service and this can add to local air pollution if not appropriately managed.
 Electric Refuse Collection vehicles, and some fuelled by hydrogen have been trialled and implemented in the UK, and these have the potential to dramatically reduce local air emissions and save significant amounts of carbon emissions.
 Vehicles running on alternative fuels are currently much more expensive and require new infrastructure around refuelling / charging, however this is an important area to be evaluated by the Partnership as new vehicles are procured and the cost of technology falls.
-Some districts within the Partnership are using HVO (hydrotreated vegetable oil) fuel as a substitute for diesel, including North West Leicestershire District Council and Blaby District Council.

 The separately collected food waste is usually sent to an AD process.
 Anaerobic digestion is a process that takes place in sealed vessels in the absence of oxygen.
 Food waste is fed into the vessels which act like a digestion process, breaking down the food waste using bacteria (in a similar way and a slightly higher temperature than your stomach digesting food).
 The waste degrades and releases a flammable biogas (which is roughly half methane and half carbon dioxide), this gas is then usually combusted in a gas engine to generate electricity, which can be fed back into the national grid as renewable electricity.
 The gas can alternatively be used to fuel vehicles with 'biomethane' or, after further processing, as an input into the gas grid.
 The remaining residue from the food waste is reduced to a slurry and can be, after some further 'maturation' (like a composting process), applied to land as a soil conditioner or fertiliser.
-As part of the Options Appraisal supporting this Strategy, we have modelled the introduction of separate food waste collections across the County and make the following pledges:
+As part of the options appraisal supporting this draft Strategy, we have modelled the introduction of separate food waste collections across the County and make the following pledges:

-The Partnership will implement and promote separate food waste collections to all households, subject to confirmation of national policy, legislation and the provision of total ongoing Government funding.
+The Partnership will implement and promote separate food waste collections to all households, subject to confirmation of Government policy, legislation and the provision of funding.
 This will be as soon as required and when contracts and circumstances dictate.
 The County Council will procure Anaerobic Digestion capacity to treat the collected food waste in a manner that contributes to effective carbon emissions reduction across the County and improves soil quality.

-The Partnership will explore the use of alternative fuels for collection vehicles and the transportation of waste and resources to further reduce carbon emissions of the service and improve air quality.
+The Partnership will explore the use of alternative fuels for collection vehicles and the transportation of waste and resources to further reduce carbon emissions of the service and improve air quality